scalar-labs/scalardl/docs/backup-restore.md

 1. Unpause the Ledger cluster

 Note that, even if Ledger is paused, Auditor still accepts requests and updates its data (i.e., lock tables), however, the updated data is lazily recovered once Ledger is unpaused.
-To reduce the lazy recovery overhead, it is always a good practice to take backups while there are no requests for Scalar DL.
+To reduce the lazy recovery overhead, it is always a good practice to take backups while there are no requests for ScalarDL.
 We are planning to provide a more efficient scheme as future work.

 When restoring backups, make sure you use the backups that are created in the same pause period.
-You must stop Scalar DL Ledger and Auditor services before restoring database backups and start the Scalar DL Ledger and Auditor services after restoring the backups.
+You must stop ScalarDL Ledger and Auditor services before restoring database backups and start the ScalarDL Ledger and Auditor services after restoring the backups.